 Is it raining?
 Is there moisture in the air?
 All of these things can affect your photos.
-A raindrop is not paranormal, its actually just annoying.
-Is there dirty carpet?
-An open window near an old curtain?
-Is there heating or ac turned on?
-These can potentially cause false orbs.
+A raindrop is not paranormal, it's actually just annoying.
+Even a drop falling on your lens can look abnormal and make you think you have caught something.

-Don't forget to like the Facebook page for regular updates
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!